 Due to COVID-19, the APEGS office is closed and staff is working remotely until further notice.
 Our response time may be longer than usual.
 We appreciate your patience, and we apologize for the inconvenience.

 Competency-Based Assessment for Geoscience

 Prior to being granted a licence, a geoscience applicant must demonstrate their ability to practise geoscience.
 The onus is on the applicant to provide evidence that they possess, through experience, a satisfactory capability to practice geoscience at a professional level.
 Many of Canada’s geoscience regulators are moving toward competency-based assessment of geoscience experience.
 To this end, a pan-Canadian competency-based assessment project was undertaken with participation from geoscience regulators in several provinces.
-In the current phase of this project, the online competency assessment system developed in the pilot phase by Engineers & Geoscientists of British Columbia (BC) is being considered for adoption by other regulators in Canada.
+The online competency assessment system developed in the pilot phase by Engineers & Geoscientists of British Columbia (BC) has been adopted by APEGS and other regulators in Canada.

-At the May 2020 Annual Meeting, the APEGS membership will vote to adopt this new experience assessment system, effective January 1, 2021.
-It would apply to professional geoscientist applicants to APEGS (i.e. geoscientists-in-training) as well as geoscientist-in-training international graduate applicants given the experience review option to waive confirmatory exams.
-All requirements remain the same, including four years of experience, at least one year of experience in a Canadian or equivalent-to-Canadian environment, and the possibility to count up to one year of pre-grad experience for eligible applicants, as well as the others that are currently in place.
+At the September 2020 Annual Meeting, the APEGS membership voted to adopt this new experience assessment system, effective January 1, 2021.
+It applies to professional geoscience applicants to APEGS (i.e. geoscientists-in-training) as well as geoscientist-in-training international graduate applicants given the experience review option to waive confirmatory exams.

 Benefits of Competency-Based Assessment

 Competencies are observable and measurable skills, knowledge, abilities, motivations or traits required for professional registration that are demonstrated through the actions and behaviours of the applicant.
 The competency-based assessment system: